Legion-exe/SelfEvaluation/00-self-evaluation/README.md

 Please do this after each finished codelab.
 It will help us in keeping track of your progress.

 ### Questions Basic
-1. [:x:] **What kind of types are there in Java?**
+1. [:heavy_check_mark:] **What kind of types are there in Java?**

-  '-' There are two types: primitive and relative, which bot contains lots of "subtypes"(int, double, long, char, String,...)
+  - There are two types: primitive and relative, which bot contains lots of "subtypes"(int, double, long, char, String,...)
 2. [:x:] **What does 'declaring and initializing a variable' mean?**
 3. [:x:] **What is a statement?
 What is an expression?
 What is an operator?**
 4. [:x:] **What is `casting`?
 E.g. "I'm casting the value to an `int`"**